On graded Going down domains: Graded going down property

 Let $R\subseteq T$ be an extension of graded domains.
 Suppose that $R$ is integrally closed and that $T$ is integral over $R$.
 Then by \cite[Theorem 5.16]{AM}, $R\subseteq T$ satisfies (g)$\GD$.

 Let $A \subseteq B$ be a unital extension of commutative rings.
 It is known that if the canonical contraction map $\Spec(B) \to \Spec(A)$ is open (relative to the Zariski topology), then $A\subseteq B$ satisfies $\GD$.
 (For a particularly accessible proof of this, see \cite{DP2}.
 In fact, much more is true: see \cite[Corollaire 3.9.4 (i), page 254]{EGA}.)
+Assume that $R\subseteq T$ is an extension of graded domains.
 It is well-known that the contraction map on prime spectra restricts to a well defined function

 of topological spaces which is continuous (with respect to the subspace topology induced by the Zariski topology).